grgreenfield/parts-unlimited/docs/HOL_Application-Performance-Monitoring/README.md

 ![](<media/creation-step2.png>)

 **Step 3.** Fill the information asked, choose "Java web application" as the Application Type.
-We recommend to deploy this resource in the same Resource Group that you have chosen for the virtual machine in the previous HOL.
-When completed select the "Create" button.
+We recommend deploying this resource in the same Resource Group that you have chosen for the virtual machine in the previous HOL.
+When completed, select the "Create" button.

 ![](<media/creation-step3.png>)

 ### Task 2: Configure your new Application Insights for PartsUnlimitedMRP
 **Step 1.** Starting from the Azure Portal : <http://portal.azure.com>

-**Step 2.** Open you Application Insights telemetry service previously created for PartsUnlimitedMRP.
+**Step 2.** Open your Application Insights telemetry service previously created for PartsUnlimitedMRP.
 This can be done by selecting "All resources" on the left hand navigation and then clicking what you have named your Application Insights.
-Or, if you have the "All resources" clipped to your dashboard then you can click directly into it from there.
+Or, if you have the "All resources" clipped to your dashboard, then you can click directly into it from there.

 ![](<media/app-insights-step1.png>)

 ![](<media/app-insights-step2.png>)

-With the "Application Insights" now open, scroll down in the option and click on the Properties tile to find the Instrumentation key.
+With the "Application Insights" now open, scroll down in Options and click on the Properties tile to find the Instrumentation key.

 ![](<media/app-insights-step3.png>)